njcorrente/njcorrente.github.io/_projects/phd_hybrid.md

 related_publications: true
 ---

-This project introduced an innovative hybrid Monte Carlo/Molecular Dynamics (MC/MD) simulation methodology to study how nanoporous carbons deform when exposed to gases - crucial for applications in carbon capture, gas storage, and enhanced natural gas recovery.
+This project {% cite CORRENTE2025120160 %} introduced an innovative hybrid Monte Carlo/Molecular Dynamics (MC/MD) simulation methodology to study how nanoporous carbons deform when exposed to gases - crucial for applications in carbon capture, gas storage, and enhanced natural gas recovery.

 ### Key Innovations